Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Methodology

-\textbf{Dropout-SCFM:} means we first utilize the dropout technique to randomly drop multi-scale context features, and then apply learnable weights to each multi-scale context feature correspondingly for generating encoded context features with the dot operation.
-The dropout rate is set to 0.5 in this paper.
-The corresponding EPCA module termed Drop-EPCA, as shown in Fig.~\ref{fig:3}(a).
+\textbf{Dropout-SCFM:} The key difference between Linear -SCFM and Dropout-SCFM is that we add a dropout operator before the Linear-SCFM operator, aiming to alleviate the context feature redundancy problem by randomly drop multi-scale context features.
+The dropout rate is set to 0.5 in this paper, and the corresponding EPCA module termed Drop-EPCA, as shown in Fig.~\ref{fig:3}(a).